menymp/DeviceNodeServer/deviceNodeServer/DeviceMainNodeServer/WSocketServerManager/readme.md

             "arg":"{json command obj ...}"
         }
 ```
-the command will be sent with a zmq socket connection to the deviceManager interface and expect a response in return with the result of
+the command will be sent with a zmq socket connection to the DeviceManager interface and expect a response in return with the result of
 the executed commands for each of the id devices. the callback for a new websocket message from the UI is 'on_MessageCmd', this receives the command in
 the expected form and returns the result of the current execution.